Christopher Mintz-Plasse

-Christopher Charles Mintz-Plasse (/mɪnts ˈplɔːs/; born June 20, 1989) is an American actor and musician, primarily known for his debut role as Fogell McLovin in the movie Superbad (2007) and for portraying Chris D'Amico/Red Mist in the Kick-Ass franchise.
+Christopher Charles Mintz-Plasse (/mɪnts ˈplɑːs/; born June 20, 1989) is an American actor and musician, primarily known for his debut role as Fogell / McLovin in the movie Superbad (2007) and for portraying Chris D'Amico/Red Mist in the Kick-Ass franchise.

 Early life

 Christopher Mintz-Plasse was born in Woodland Hills, Los Angeles, where he attended El Camino Real High School, performing on its improv comedy team.
 He is the son of Ellen Mintz, a school counselor, and Ray Plasse, a postal worker.
 He is Jewish on his mother's side, whereas his father is from a Catholic family.
-His father was born in Worcester, Massachusetts and raised in Webster, Massachusetts; Mintz-Plasse is a lifelong Boston sports fan.
+His father was born in Worcester, Massachusetts and raised in Webster, Massachusetts.
+Mintz-Plasse is a lifelong Boston sports fan.